 This fragrant Sweet Corn Basil Ice Cream is a delicious treat any time of the year.
 It is fully infused with fresh corn and a slightly spicy basil flavor.

 While fresh sweet corn is considered more like a vegetable here in the United States, it is often associated with desserts in many parts of Southeast Asia.
 The plump kernels are mixed into sweet soups, jellies, puddings, ice cream, and pancakes.
-Incidentally, two of my favorite childhood desserts were Sweet Corn Pudding and Ban Jian Kuih (Chinese Peanut Pancake) which uses cream style sweet corn.
+Incidentally, two of my favorite childhood desserts were Sweet Corn Pudding and Ban Jian Kuih (Chinese Peanut Pancake).
+Both have cream style sweet corn in them.